Raise your hand if you think you might be underpaid!

 Trick yourself into confidence

 If you’re someone to whom salary negotiation doesn’t come easily, know that you are not alone.
 Fortunately you can trick yourself into being your own best advocate.
 Picture your most competent, talented friend and imagine you were negotiating on her behalf.
 It would be obvious to you that she deserves it, right?
 You could clearly state your reasons, and you wouldn’t be remotely embarrassed to be her proxy because you know it makes logical sense for the company to pay her more.
 She earns them every penny back through her skill and work ethic, right?
 Channel that out-of-body experience and be your own best friend.

 If that doesn’t work, try power posing.
 Seriously.

 Make your case, then be quiet

-When you sit down at the negotiating table (or phone call), state your case simply, respectfully, and positively, and then shush.
+When you sit down at the salary negotiation table (or phone call), state your case simply, respectfully, and positively, and then shush.
 Say something like, “As I mentioned a few weeks back in my email, I’d like to revisit the conversation about my compensation package.”